wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 Moreover, each "organization" hosted within HCP is isolated and segmented from other organizations, to limit the "lateral movement" that exposes assess by hacked credentials.

-<a name="Install"></a>
+<a name="VaultSvcInstall"></a>

-## Ways to Use Vault
+## Ways to get a Vault service

-Thus, HashiCorp Vault is made available several ways:

-Option A. The easiest way: Paid/licensed <a href="#VaultSaaS">Vault SaaS environments in the public cloud</a> provided by HCP (HashiCorp Cloud Platform) Vault, setup using Terraform.
+<a href="#OptionA">Option A</a>: The easiest way: Paid/licensed <a href="#VaultSaaS">Vault SaaS environments in the public cloud</a> provided by HCP (HashiCorp Cloud Platform) Vault, setup automatically using shell scripts and Terraform.

-Option B. Free <a href="#VaultAgent">on your laptop, install Vault Agent on your laptop</a>, which can also provide dev-mode Vault services running in memory.
+<a href="#OptionB">Option B</a>: Free: <a href="#VaultAgent">install dev-mode Vault Agent on your laptop</a>, which can also provide Vault services running in memory.

-Option C. Free <a href="#VaultCompose">on your laptop, install Vault server using Docker Compose</a>
+<a href="#OptionC">Option C</a>: Free: <a href="#VaultCompose">on your laptop, install dev-mode Vault server using Docker Compose</a>.

-Option D. <a href="#InstallServer">Install</a> a "self-managed" <strong>single-node</strong> OSS Vault server using Packer to create a <strong>Docker image</strong> you install in your laptop/local machine for developer learning, based on <a target="_blank" href="https://github.com/hashicorp/vault-guides/blob/master/operations/provision-vault/best-practices/terraform-aws">"Provision a Best Practices Vault & Consul Cluster on AWS with Terraform"</a>.
+<a href="#OptionD">Option D</a>: <a href="#InstallServer">Install</a> a "self-managed" <strong>single-node</strong> OSS Vault server using Packer to create a <strong>Docker image</strong> you install in your laptop/local machine for developer learning, based on <a target="_blank" href="https://github.com/hashicorp/vault-guides/blob/master/operations/provision-vault/best-practices/terraform-aws">"Provision a Best Practices Vault & Consul Cluster on AWS with Terraform"</a>.

-Option E. Install a "self-managed" <strong>multi-node</strong> OSS Vault server you install in your cloud environment (<a href="#AWS">AWS</a>, Azure, GCP, etc.).
+<a href="#OptionE">Option E</a>: Install a "self-managed" <strong>multi-node</strong> OSS Vault server you install in your cloud environment (<a href="#AWS">AWS</a>, Azure, GCP, etc.).
 For HA (High Availability), <a target="_blank" href="https://learn.hashicorp.com/vault/operations/raft-reference-architecture">the "Vault with Integrated Storage Reference Architecture" document</a> recommends a Consul cluster with 5 Vault nodes over 3 availability zones (within a single Region). <a href="#InstallEKS">AWS EKS cluster</a>.
 Each node would use a TLS certificate for HTTPS protocol use.

-Option F. In AWS, install a licensed, "self-managed" Enterprise Vault instance supporting the <a href="HashiCups">HashiCups fictional sample app</a> with a <strong>S3 backend</strong>.
+<a href="#OptionF">Option F</a>: In AWS, install a licensed, "self-managed" Enterprise Vault instance supporting the <a href="HashiCups">HashiCups fictional sample app</a> with a <strong>S3 backend</strong>.

 <hr />

+### Multi-Platform

+Vault is designed to be deployed to <strong>all major platforms</strong> (Windows, macOS, Red Hat and Ubuntu Linux, within Docker, etc.).
+This is a feature appreciated by enterprise who have legacy systems.

+### Multi-Cloud

+Each cloud vendor (AWS, Azure, GCP, etc.) have their own secrets handling offering.

+But HashiCorp Vault adds the distinct advantage of being able to <strong>work either inside and outside each of several clouds</strong>:

+   * <a target="_blank" href="https://aws.amazon.com/secrets-manager/">AWS Secrets Manager</a> is a service (managed by AWS) to rotate, manage, and retrieve any credentials, API keys, or secrets to encrypt EBS volumes, Dynamo DB, S3 objects.
+I

+   * <a target="_blank" href="https://aws.amazon.com/kms/">AWS KMS (Key Management Server)</a> is used by AWS Secrets Manager and other services to generate new keys using various encryption algorithms based onn imported key material.
+See https://github.com/awsdocs/aws-kms-developer-guide/tree/master/doc_source

+   * AWS External Key Store (XKS)

+   * <a target="_blank" href="https://azure.microsoft.com/en-us/services/key-vault/">Azure Key Vault</a>

+      <a target="_blank" href="https://www.udemy.com/course/azure-key-vault-the-complete-introduction/">NOTE</a>:
+      Azure has higher "Premium" prices for use of it HSM (Hardware Security Module), which <a target="_blank" href="https://azure.microsoft.com/en-us/pricing/details/key-vault/">stores up to 5,000 key vault keys and the ability to access their keys from any device.</a> The subscription price for Azure key vault is $5 per user per month.
+First 250 keys are $5 per month.
+For more keys, it costs $2.50 per month, and then 90 cents per month.

+   * <a target="_blank" href="https://cloud.google.com/secret-manager">GCP Secret Manager</a>

+With Vault, a particular secret can be added within AWS and then retrieved from within an Azure cloud.
+This is a requirement for true enterprise capability, due to needs imposed by corporate mergers and acquisitions.

 <a name="EntCapabilities"></a>